FOSS4GAcademy/GST101FOSS4GLabs/Module 3 Lab/QGIS 2.8/Module 3 Lab.md

 The distance property is more difficult to judge.
 The known distance between Los Angeles and New York is approximately 3,962 kilometers.
 Let’s see how the unprojected map controls distance distortion.

 2. As before use the Measure Tool to measure the distance between Los Angeles and New York City in kilometers.

 If OTF is off, the distance in the unprojected view returns an answer 44.8 meters!
 If you receive this short distance, enable on-the-fly CRS transformation so the correct distance will be returned.

 3. From the menu bar, select Project | Project Properties.

 4. Click on the CRS tab.

 5. Check the “Enable ‘on the fly’ CRS transformation” option.

 6. Select the WGS 84 coordinate system from the list of Coordinate reference systems of the world (Figure below).

 ![WGS 84 Coordinate System Selected](figures/WGS_84_Coordinate_System_Selected.png "WGS 84 Coordinate System Selected")

 7. Click OK to view the map.

 8. You may need to right click on the Lower 48 States them and choose Zoom to Layer Extent.

 9. Measure the distance between Los Angeles and New York again.

 The measurement will now be virtually the same as the actual distance of 3,962 kilometers.
 Remember, for this projection in QGIS, coordinates are treated as spherical latitude and longitude.
 Distance is calculated as if along a great circle arc and so the actual ground distance is preserved.
 Shape and areal properties, however, are distorted.

 Now we will project the data using the Eckert IV projection.
-The Eckert IV did a nice job with the whole world, but we’ll see how it fares with a single mid-latitude country.
+The Eckert IV did a nice job with the whole world, but we will see how it fares with a single mid-latitude country.

 10. Open the Project Properties, select the CRS tab, and choose World\_Eckert\_IV from the recently used coordinate reference systems box.